-Issue Identified Planned Action: Medium Term Financial Strategy - We have set a balanced budget for 2023/24 with the use of managed reserves.
-However, we estimate our reserves will run out part way through 2024/25 and therefore significant savings are essential.
+Issue Identified Planned Action: Medium Term Financial Strategy - We have set a balanced budget for 2023/24 and 2024/25 with the use of managed reserves.
+However, we estimate our reserves will run out part way through 2025/26 and therefore significant savings are essential.
 We are facing restricted government funding at a time of increasing costs.
 We continue to face significant cost pressures in adult social care and the additional money made available in the Autumn Statement in November 2022 is insufficient to meet our forecast cost growth. budgets and services to achieve the significant level of savings required.
 The Council will also continue to be a prominent voice in the sector and provide feedback as appropriate to government on the challenges faced.
-Uncertain political and policy environment - There are continued uncertain- ties in relation to strategic direction and priorities at national level.
-Uncertainty has also been caused by wide ranging industrial action across sectors including health and education. amphasis on robust business continuity planning toting and training Economic instability and rising inflation - A weak national economy and high inflation pushes up costs, and limits the supply of goods, supplies and services.
+Uncertain political and policy environment - There are continued uncertainties in relation to strategic direction and priorities at national level.
+Uncertainty has also been caused by wide ranging industrial action across sectors including health and education.
+Work will now take place following the May 2023 local elections to review and articulate priorities for the forthcoming term.
+There will be continued emphasis on robust business continuity planning, testing and training.
+Strategic directors will continue to meet regularly to review strategic risks and actions needed to mitigate/address them.
+Economic instability and rising inflation - A weak national economy and high inflation pushes up costs, and limits the supply of goods, supplies and services.
 Significantly increased costs for services and for capital schemes can result in overspends, budget pressures and inability to meet demand.
 Lack of availability of key supplies, goods and services and relevant skills and expertise can cause delays and risk ability to deliver services and capital schemes. inception of projects that an allowance for inflation is built into projects.
 Allowance is made for existing projects which are already in delivery.
 In terms of supplies, we have continued to monitor the market on a three monthly basis, and where appropriate have changed the make-up of core